mtozzo/achievers-api-tutorial/tutorial/step7.md

   }
 ```

-Finally, add some css to `Recipients.css` so the dropdown looks the way we want it to:
+Finally, add some css to `Recipients.css` so the dropdown looks the way you want it to:

 ###### src/Recipients.css